-- A. Honest conduct, including the ethical handling of conflicts of interest between personal and the Cooperative's business relationships. - B. Full, fair, accurate, timely, and understandable disclosure of the Cooperative's periodic external and internal reports. - C. Compliance with applicable governmental statues, rules, and regulations. - D. Prompt internal reporting of Code violations to persons identified in the Code. - E. Accountability for adherence to the Code. - F. Accountability of Fiduciary Responsibilities and Duties. - G. Protection of those reporting violations of the Code. - II.
-POLICY - A. Respect, Dignity, and Non-Discrimination
+- A. Honest conduct, including the ethical handling of actual or apparent conflicts of interest between personal and the Cooperative's business relationships. - B. Full, fair, accurate, timely, and understandable disclosure of the Cooperative's periodic external and internal reports. - C. Compliance with applicable governmental statues, rules, and regulations. - D. Prompt internal reporting of Code violations to persons identified in the Code. - E. Accountability for adherence to the Code. - F. Accountability of Fiduciary Responsibilities and Duties. - G. Protection of those reporting violations of the Code.

+II.
+POLICY